theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 [Your API Key]"}]}
 {% endhighlight %}

+For the *Descriptor location* you need to upload the file in some kind of data storage, in this example Amazon S3 is used therfore.

 ![ECSCore_K2_08](/img/contents/ecscore/ecscore_k2_08.png){:class="img-responsive"}

 If *Generate SmartObjects for this Service instance* is checked, a SmartObject with the same name of the service instance is created directly with all objects.